emustudio/emustudio.github.io/_documentation/user/_doc/ram/index.md

 - `ramc-ram`: Compiler of the RAM language, very simple "assembler"-like language
 - `ram-cpu`: RAM simulator engine
 - `ram-mem`: Program memory
-- `abstractTape-ram`: Device which represents the "tape" used in RAM, other than program memory.
+- `abstract-tape`: Device which represents the "tape" used in RAM, other than program memory.
 The abstract schema must define three instances of this device, representing register, input, and output tapes.

 ## RAM in emuStudio